 6. Shoot During the Golden Hour for Best Lighting Conditions

 Lighting will make or break your shot!
-For staged outdoor photography, the first thing to figure out is what time of day you’re going to shoot.
+For staged outdoor photography, you need to decide what time of day to get started.

 This time includes the first hour after sunrise and the last hour of light before sunset.

-If you must shoot car pictures with a high sun, try using a reflector or an umbrella, find shade, or snap on a nice ND filter.
+If you are shooting car pictures in the high sun, try using a reflector or an umbrella, find shade, or snap on a nice ND filter.

 For more difficult lighting, put your camera on a tripod and don’t risk camera shake!